 GD Exchange isn’t as popular as other sites like Stack Overflow.
 But the GD Exchange community is large enough to help if you post very specific questions.
 You should take as many screenshots as possible and provide lots of detail to make your questions easy to answer.
 Help others help you!

-As the program grows I have a feeling it’ll garner mainstream adoption and a much wider userbase.
-But for now your best support resource is the Affinity Forum since it’s active and full of knowledgeable users.
+As the popularity of the software grows, I have a feeling it’ll garner mainstream adoption and a much wider user base.
+But for now, your best support resource is the Affinity Forum since it’s active and full of knowledgeable users.

 Use these free tutorials and resources to help you get started with Affinity for digital design.
-It’s one of the best unsung design programs and it’s only gaining more momentum with each passing year.
+It’s one of the best unsung design programs and it’s only gaining more momentum.